TANICE-GAWD/Rick_Rolling_ASCII/README.md

 ##  Description

-UnfRick Rolling ASCII is a client-side web application that performs real-time video-to-ASCII art conversion.
+Rick Rolling ASCII is a client-side web application that performs real-time video-to-ASCII art conversion.
 The system captures frames from a video source, processes them through a pixel analysis pipeline, and renders the output as continuously updating ASCII art in the browser.

 ##  Project Structure